thormartin91/SpaceGolf/README.md

 git push -u origin "branch-name"
 ```

-When you are done with the issue create a pull-request here at Github to close the branch
+When you are done with the issue create a pull-request here at Github to close the branch.

+To close a branch:
+Go to pull-requests -> merge pull-request -> delete branch